Tips to increase your proficiency in Microsoft Word

 Did you ever wonder what font, paragraph and line spacing, and other formats are being used in your document?
 Instead of selecting some text and trying to figure this out by looking at groups in the ribbon, try viewing the Reveal Formatting Pane.
 This handy tool will show you - at a glance - everything you need to now about a particular part of your document.

 To turn on the Reveal Formatting Pane, press SHIFT-F1.
-You'll see the pane at the right of your screen.
+You'll see the pane at the right edge of your screen.
 Now, if you need to make changes to the Font, Paragraph, or Section, you can click a blue link and instantly go to the modify area.

 Normal.dotm Template File

-It is usually recommended to change the View setting of Folders to show Hidden Files and Folders, but this can show folders and files that, if changed or deleted, could cause your PC to not work properly.
+It is recommended to change the View setting of Folders to show Hidden Files and Folders, but this can show folders and files that, if changed or deleted, could cause your PC to not work properly.

 Inserting Sample Text

 There are times when you want to fill in sample text to practice tasks in Word.
 Microsoft Word has the rand() function to accomplish this.

 In Word, type =rand() and press Enter.
 Word 2007-2016 will insert three paragraphs about some new Word features.
 If you need more paragraphs, insert a number in the parentheses.
 For example, =rand(33) will insert 33 paragraphs.
 If you need more than three sentences per paragraph, just use two entries in the parentheses, separated by a comma.
 For example, if you type =rand(4, 15) you'll get fifteen sentences in each of four paragraphs.